In the vast majority of commercial gyms in America the most crowded training session of the week occurs every Monday.

 When you bench press with textbook form, you will get a more balanced distribution of strength coming from your chest, triceps, and shoulders.

-When you perform the neck press with textbook form, your chest will take on the brunt of the work during the exercise.
+When you perform the neck press with textbook form like Gironda taught, your chest will take on the brunt of the work during the exercise.
 Your triceps and shoulders are still obviously working, but nowhere close to the degree that they do in the bench press.

 While the neck press is the ultimate chest builder, you have to use sublime form in order to maximize the results.
 Using bad form will lead to injuries.

-I’ve got the 4 cues that will allow you to perform the neck press like a professional:
+I’ve got the 4 cues that will show you how to do the barbell neck press like a professional:

 Cue 1: Take a wider grip on the barbell